 Members of University Court

-The University Court is made up of 26 members, including representatives from senior management, academic staff, trade unions, students, alumni, Fife Council and non-executive members appointed on a skills basis.
-Court is presided over by the Rector.
-The Senior Lay Member serves as chair of Court.
+The University Court is made up of 26 members (currently 25 in post), including representatives from senior management, academic staff, trade unions, students, alumni, Fife Council and non-executive members appointed on a skills basis.
+Court is chaired by the Senior Lay Member.

 Since a large part of the University's funding arises from public sources, it is important that Court's procedures and practices demand the highest standards of conduct by the Court and its members.
 They must also ensure adherence to conditions set out in financial memoranda which are agreed by the University and the Scottish Funding Council.